Logo light mode the Fabryk

 • Bacareto da Lele: A go-to spot near the bus and train stations, offering affordable cicchetti—a perfect destination for a quick and budget-friendly aperitivo experience.🍸

 • Enoteca Schiavi and a little further in the same street, Osteria al Squero, Offering picturesque views of gondolas being crafted in one of Venice's last active 'squeros.'
-This cozy spot boasts a counter filled with stuffed sandwiches, crostini, and classic 'cicheti' like sardines in 'saor' or whipped codfish.
+This cozy spot boasts a counter filled with stuffed sandwiches, crostini, and classic 'ciccheti' like sardines in 'saor' or whipped codfish.
 Enjoy your meal al fresco on sunny days by the canal-side wall.

 Ryan's all-time favorite aperitivo at Enoteca Schiavi